-FG commissions Virtual Court Room in Kuje Custodial Centre
+FG Commissions Virtual Court Room in Kuje Custodial Centre

-As part of its commitment to speedy dispensary of justice, the Federal Government has commissioned the newly deployed virtual Court room in Kuje Custodial Centre, Abuja.
+As part of its commitment to speedy dispensary of justice, the Federal Government has commissioned the newly deployed virtual Court rooms in Kuje Custodial Centre, Abuja.

 She said the concept is aimed at eliminating the presence of litigants or lawyers in the Court rooms and adjudication of cases online with quick access to justice in order to decongest correctional facilities in the country.